 Radiotherapy is given directly to the site of the cancer.
 Therefore, side-effects are usually related to the part of your body being treated.
-How severe these side-effects are will vary from person to person, depending on the amount of treatment you receive.
+How severe these side-effects are will vary from person to person.
+It depends on the amount of treatment you receive.

 Most side-effects develop during or shortly after your treatment and get better within a few weeks.
 Late side-effects may develop some time after treatment.
 Some side-effects are long-term or may even be permanent.
-When the bladder is being treated, the most common side-effects are:

-Short-term possible side-effects
+Possible short-term side-effects

 - Bladder and back passage irritation

 - Changes to your bowel habits (constipation or diarrhoea)

 - Skin irritation and rashes

 - Tiredness (fatigue)

-- Loss of hair in genital area
+- · Loss of hair in genital area

-Longer-term possible side-effects
+Possible late side-effects

-- Blood in your urine or bowel motions

-- Your bladder or bowel may be permanently affected

-- Narrowing of the vagina

-- Effects on ability to have erections (erectile dysfunction)
+- Blood in your urine or bowel motions.
+Your bladder or bowel may be permanently affected - Narrowing of the vagina - Effects on ability to have erections (erectile dysfunction) - Infertility

-- Infertility

-For more on side-effects and ways to cope, see page 79, or go to www.cancer.ie for information and advice.
+If you feel unwell or have any other side-effects or symptoms - during or at any time after treatment - tell your doctor, nurse or radiation therapist.
+For more on side-effects and ways to cope, see page 89, or go to www.cancer.ie for information and advice.